 It’s January, and our porcini mushrooms have finally petered out over here in California.
 But like everything in life, their end heralds the beginning of a new season, our winter mushroom season on the North Coast.
 Our coast is blessed with damp, cool winters, perfect for mushrooms.
 Chief among them are our cornucopia of winter edibles: black trumpets, yellowfoot chanterelles, two kinds of hedgehog mushrooms, pig’s ears, candy caps and the queen of the forest, the chanterelle.

-When we finally got there, we didn’t so much “hunt” mushrooms as pick them.
-The forest floor was carpeted with mushrooms, most of them edible.
-Eric wanted to start by checking spots for Craterellus cornucopioides, also known as the black trumpet or horn of plenty.
+On a good day on the North Coast, You don’t so much “hunt” mushrooms as pick them.
+The forest floor can be carpeted with mushrooms, most of them edible.
+Chief among them is Craterellus cornucopioides, also known as the black trumpet or horn of plenty.
 This black chanterelle cousin was the prize when I went mushroom hunting with my family in New England back in September, but they don’t start popping in California until winter.
 And they can fruit in impressive numbers.

-Clusters like this were all over the forest, usually in dark places littered with pine duff.
-I love black trumpets, which Eric calls HOPs, short for Horns of Plenty.
+Clusters like this can be all over the forest, usually in dark places littered with pine duff.
 They look like something from the Addams Family, or Beetlejuice, which — and I am sure you are not shocked about this — was one of my favorite movies of the 1980s.

 Black trumpets are as delicious as they are macabre.
 They are so aromatic, so savory that I might just like them better than the regal porcini or chanterelles.
 The only problem with trumpets is that they are black — and that color stains anything they are cooked with, so you need to either go with it, as in my midnight rice recipe, or cook them separately.